takashim0101/GeoNet-Realtime-Earthquake-Reporter/README.md

 ---

-## 💡 Key Takeaways & Learnings (主な学びとポイント)
+## 💡 Key Takeaways & Learnings

 This project demonstrates that it is possible to build a powerful GeoAI application with real-time capabilities at **zero cost**.
 Here are the key takeaways:

-- **Cost-Free Architecture (コストゼロのアーキテクチャ)**: By leveraging a local LLM (Ollama), free public APIs (GeoNet, Stats NZ), and free-tier services (Streamlit Community Cloud, Gemini CLI), this entire project operates without any cloud billing.
+- **Cost-Free Architecture**: By leveraging a local LLM (Ollama), free public APIs (GeoNet, Stats NZ), and free-tier services (Streamlit Community Cloud, Gemini CLI), this entire project operates without any cloud billing.
-- **Local LLMs for Production (本番環境でのローカルLLM活用)**: For many use cases, a fine-tuned local LLM can provide sufficient performance without the cost and latency of cloud-based solutions.
+- **Local LLMs for Production**: For many use cases, a fine-tuned local LLM can provide sufficient performance without the cost and latency of cloud-based solutions.
-- **Reproducibility is Key (再現性の重要性)**: The use of `requirements.txt`, `.env.example`, and a separate `llm_prompt.txt` file ensures that the project is highly reproducible and transparent, which is critical for public sector and educational applications.
+- **Reproducibility is Key**: The use of `requirements.txt`, `.env.example`, and a separate `llm_prompt.txt` file ensures that the project is highly reproducible and transparent, which is critical for public sector and educational applications.
-- **Progressive Enhancement (段階的な機能強化)**: The project starts with a simple, effective architecture (CSV logging, local LLM) and lays out a clear path for future enhancements (PostGIS, cloud-based services), allowing for a scalable and sustainable development process.
+- **Progressive Enhancement**: The project starts with a simple, effective architecture (CSV logging, local LLM) and lays out a clear path for future enhancements (PostGIS, cloud-based services), allowing for a scalable and sustainable development process.

 ---